Quick Guide to Benidorm

 Despite its reputation for a raging nightlife, Benidorm makes for a top-notch family holiday destination.
 The amusement parks mentioned above are only the beginning of the family friendly perks of a holiday to Benidorm.

 There are three blue-flag beaches in Benidorm, and they're perfectly safe for children - so long as they apply sunscreen before hitting the sand!
 The fussiest of eaters will be catered for here, with plenty of British food alongside Spanish classics.
 Most restaurants and even bars in Benidorm are kid-friendly as well, so you don't have to forgo aperitifs at the end of a day in the sun!
 Kids will also love boat trips to nearby islands.
-A range of all inclusive holiday options will also take the pain of finding places to eat and drink that will make everyone happy!
+A range of all inclusive holiday options will negate the pain of finding places to eat and drink that will make everyone happy!

 When to go to Benidorm for Events